 Naturedigger covers a variety of topics in our iOS apps, but all share the same goal: to provide free, quality, nature education to every age group.
 Click on an app icon below to learn about each app and download them free on the App Store.

-Tara's career began in the early 90s in Melbourne, Florida where she worked with threatened species, including gopher tortoises and Florida scrub jays.
-Throughout her career, she has conducted wetland delineations, monitoring, and replications, and has been involved in every aspect of construction compliance.
-She is an invasive species consultant, educator, researcher, grant writer and program planner.
+Tara received a degree in environmental science, and graduated magna cum laude from the University of Massachusetts.
+Her career began in the early 90s in Melbourne, Florida where she worked with threatened species, including gopher tortoises and Florida scrub jays.
+Throughout her career, she has conducted wetland delineations, functions and values assessments, monitoring and replications, as well as endangered species surveys, relocations and permitting.
+She is also an invasive species consultant, educator, researcher and grant writer.